Vyral/laura-gillott/_posts/2018-11-20-welcome-to-our-blog.md

 ---
 youtube_code:
 excerpt: >-
-  My monthly messages will provide you with market updates, tips, and other educational information having to do with our market.
+  Our monthly messages will provide you with market updates, tips, and other educational information having to do with our market.
 enclosure:
 pullquote: